 Although the actual cause of SIDS deaths remains unexplained, the search for a cause continues.
 It is not clear whether a single cause for all SIDS deaths will emerge.
 Below are various clues and possible triggers that researchers have identified.

 Some cases of SIDS may occur due to the baby sleeping on their side, or face-down on their stomach.
-The Canadian Paediatric Society, the Canadian Foundation for the Study of Infant Deaths, Baby’s Breath (formerly known as the Canadian Institute of Child Health, and Health Canada) all recommend that normal, healthy babies should be placed on their back for sleep.
+The Canadian Paediatric Society, the Canadian Foundation for the Study of Infant Deaths and Baby’s Breath Canada all recommend that normal, healthy babies should be placed on their back for sleep.
 Parents should give their baby some carefully supervised “tummy time” several times each day while the baby is awake.
 This can help prevent “flat head” and counteract any effects of back sleeping on muscle development.

 Poor temperature control